SEND & AP Change Programme

 Shropshire, Telford and Wrekin only

-As a Department for Education pilot project, the ELSEC team are working to consider how targeted speech and language support at an early age can improve outcomes for children and young people.
-The project is a collaboration between children, their parents and professionals, led by an ELSEC team made up of both health and education colleagues.
+ELSEC is part of the SEND and AP Change Programme.
+It is a DfE pilot project to consider how targeted speech and language support at an early age can improve outcomes for children and young people.
+The project is a collaboration between children, their parents and professionals and is led by an ELSEC team made up of both health and education colleagues.
+The DfE will collect data from the project until April 2026, although Telford and Wrekin have funding to continue to work with schools and nurseries until July 2026.
+The school and nurseries involved in the project from September 2025 (Wave 2) are:

 The nurseries currently involved are: